ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 Time uint64; /* seconds elapsed since start of UNIX epoch */
 ~~~

-* `nonce`: A unique sequence of bytes used  to ensure that two otherwise
+* `uuid`: A unique sequence of bytes used  to ensure that two otherwise
   identical `Param` instances will have distinct `TaskID`s.
 It is
   RECOMMENDED that this be set to a random 16-byte string derived from a
   cryptographically secure pseudorandom number generator.